 Academic Movers & Shakers

 LJ goes in depth with Movers & Shakers from academic libraries, delving into just how and why they pulled off the projects that brought them recognition as innovators, change agents, and more.
-The 2014 series of interviews is sponsored by SAGE.
+This series of interviews is sponsored by SAGE.
 For a deeper dive into what made our 2014 Academic Movers so exceptional, download our 20-page collection of insightful interviews.